< Blog < Eat Well < Diets & Fasting < What Can You Eat or Drink While Intermittent Fasting?

 If you are looking to lose weight without overly restricting yourself, intermittent fasting is a great solution.
 Like any diet, it is important to include nutrient-dense foods into your IF regimen.

 In addition to IF, exercise and good sleep hygiene are essential to healthy living and will also facilitate your weight loss efforts.
-You can also use a fasting app to manage your fasting routine and track the micronutrients you get with meals.

 However, the best way to determine if intermittent fasting is right for you is by consulting a healthcare professional.